 An insurance adjuster, or claims adjuster, investigates insurance claims in order to determine the value of your loss and the amount that the insurance company is required to pay you based on your applicable insurance policy.

 There are three types of insurance claims adjusters:

 - Company insurance adjusters are employed by insurance companies to handle claims for their policyholders.

-- Public insurance adjusters are hired by individual policyholders (you) to work on their behalf.
-You will have to pay a public insurance adjuster out of the payment you receive from your insurance company.
+If you hire a public insurance adjuster, you will have to pay them out of the compensation you receive from your insurance company.
 Here's how it works:

 - Public adjusters get paid a percentage of the amount that they recover for you, usually between 5% and 20% of your claim payout.

 - Fees vary based on the size and nature of the loss, and they are usually negotiable.